Early Life and Education

-Grigory Berezkin was born on August 9, 1966, in Moscow, Russia.
-He graduated from the Chemistry Department of Moscow State University in 1988 with a degree in Petrochemistry.
-He completed his postgraduate studies in 1991 and defended his thesis in 1993.
-From 1991 to 1994, he worked as a junior researcher at Moscow State University.
+Grigory Viktorovich Berezkin was born in Moscow, Russia, on August 9, 1966.
+His father was a scientist.
+He graduated from Moscow State University in 1988 with a degree in Petrochemistry.
+Berezkin continued his education at Moscow State University, completing his postgraduate studies in 1991 and defending his thesis in 1993.
+From 1991 to 1994, he worked as a junior research fellow at Moscow State University.
+He is a Candidate of Chemical Sciences.

 Rise to Success

-Berezkin's business career began in the early 1990s.
+Berezkin's entrepreneurial journey began in the early 1990s.
 He started by processing cables for oil submersible pumps.
-In 1992, he co-founded the Slavyanka company, which later became the basis for the Seventh Continent supermarket chain.
-In 1993, Berezkin entered the oil trade and met Roman Abramovich.
-Under Abramovich's influence, he became deputy general director of Komineft in 1994.
-He was also involved in the creation of the KomiTEK holding.
-Berezkin's involvement in the energy sector grew.
-In 2006, he sold a portion of Rusenergosbyt to Enel.
+He then co-founded the Slavyanka company, which later became the basis for the Seventh Continent supermarket chain.
+His career took a significant turn when he entered the oil trading business, where he met Roman Abramovich, who was involved in supplying petroleum products.
+Under Abramovich's influence, Berezkin became Deputy General Director of Komineft.
+He later became Chairman of the Board of Directors of KomiTEK.

 Key Business Strategies